frederic-perez/AmE-dictionary/data/dictionary.md

 __cappie__ _n_
 __caprice__
 __caps__ _n_ Capital letters.
 __capsize__ _v_ :two: To capsize is to overturn, and it usually happens to boats.
-Don't rock the boat, baby, or you might just capsize.
+Don’t rock the boat, baby, or you might just capsize.
 __capstone__ _n_
 __captain__ _v_
 __captaincy__ :two::hammer: